mattj3/drone-api-tests/test_plan.md

 ## 1. Overview

-This document defines the strategy for testing the Mock Drone API—an async FastAPI service simulating drone telemetry endpoints.
+This document defines the strategy for testing the Mock Drone API, an async FastAPI service simulating drone telemetry endpoints.
 Our goal is to ensure correctness of request handling, data storage, error paths, and utility functions.

 ## 2. Scope